2015 Building Code Proposals

 Ledger connections today are already over kill in the minds of many

 experienced builders.
-But its not wrong to be safe so most people accept
+But its certainly good to be safe so most people accept

 The proposals would mean making it mandatory to use certian hold